KomodoPlatform/developer-docs/docs/basic-docs/start-here/outline-for-new-developers.md

 ...and more!

-## Write Your Own Smart-Contract Templates
+## Write Your Own Custom Consensus Module

-If you're ready to try writing your own customized smart-contract template, please read the detailed technical documentation written by our lead developer, JL777: [Mastering Custom Consensus](https://docs.komodoplatform.com/cc-jl/introduction.html).
+If you're ready to try writing your own Custom Consensus (CC) modules, please read the detailed technical documentation written by our lead developer, JL777: [Mastering Custom Consensus](https://docs.komodoplatform.com/cc-jl/introduction.html).

-Most developers don't need to design smart contracts on Komodo, but rather, only need to implement existing smart-contracts templates while developing a dApp.
+Most developers don't need to design CC modules on Komodo, but rather, only need to implement existing modules while developing a dApp.
 So don't be discouraged if the technical documentation appears too thick for your level of experience.
 Come to Discord when you have questions.

 ## Learn About BarterDEX and Agama